• IRIS Center

 Click here for feedback.

-Problems Analyzed from Coles’s Worksheet
+Problems Analyzed from Cole’s Worksheet

 Problem Number Problem Error

-Problem 8 126 minus 29 equals 103
+Problem 8 126 minus 29 equals 103.

-Problem 12 423 minus 189 equals 366
+Problem 12 423 minus 189 equals 366.

 In the one’s column, Cole subtracted 3 from 9 instead of 9 from 3.
-Because he didn’t borrow, the 10’s and 100’s column digits are also incorrect.
+Because he didn’t regroup, the 10’s and 100’s column digits are also incorrect.
 Cole also continues to subtract the lesser number from the greater number in the 10’s column.

-Problem 17 109 minus 92 equals 197
+Problem 17 109 minus 92 equals 197.

-Problem 18 416 minus 80 equals 376
+Problem 18 416 minus 80 equals 376.

 In the ten’s column, Cole subtracted 1 from 8 instead of 8 from 1.

-Problem 19 493 minus 36 equals 463
+Problem 19 493 minus 36 equals 463.

-Problem 20 272 minus 27 equals 255
+Problem 20 272 minus 27 equals 255.

-Problem 21 211 minus 185 equals 174
+Problem 21 211 minus 185 equals 174.

 In the one’s column, Cole subtracted 1 from 5 instead of 5 from 1.
-Because he didn’t borrow, the 10’s and 100’s column digits are also incorrect.
+Because he didn’t regroup, the 10’s and 100’s column digits are also incorrect.
 Cole also continues to subtract the lesser number from the greater number in the 10’s column.

-Problem 23 219 minus 79 equals 260
+Problem 23 219 minus 79 equals 260.

 Cole is consistently making the same type of error as he did in the first three incorrect problems.
 He subtracts the lesser number from the greater number, regardless of whether the lesser number is on the top (minuend) or the bottom (subtrahend).